 Low: 58 Degrees

-The Canary Islands archipelago is made up of seven volcanic islands, the largest and best-known of which is Tenerife.
+The Canary Islands archipelago is made up of seven volcanic tropical paradise islands, the largest and best-known of which is Tenerife.
 Tenerife is the jewel in the Canary Islands’ crown, known for its white sandy beaches, beautiful resorts, and a laid-back lifestyle, even by Spanish standards.
 The cuisine and local wine are outstanding, with fresh seafood, tropical fruits, and the garlicky, peppery mojo sauce that accompanies pretty much everything.

 Tenerife is dominated by Mount Teide, a volcano that peaks at more than 12,000 feet (the highest peak on Spanish soil) and is popular for hiking, astronomy tours, and spectacular views between the cable car and the summit.
 Teide National Park is a UNESCO World Heritage Site and one of the most naturally beautiful landmarks in the Canary Islands.